EasyCorp/EasyAdminBundle/Resources/doc/tutorials/advanced-design-customization.md

                     - { property: 'total', template: 'invoice_total' }
 ```

-The above configuration makes the backend to use the `invoice_total.html.twig`
+The above configuration makes the backend use the `invoice_total.html.twig`
 template instead of the default `field_float.html.twig` template.
 Custom
-templates are looks for in the following locations (the first existing
+templates are looked for in the following locations (the first existing
 template is used):

   1. `app/Resources/views/easy_admin/<EntityName>/<TemplateName>.html.twig`